-Lauryna Bendžiūnaitė studied at the Lithuanian Academy of Music and the Royal Academy
+Lauryna Bendžiūnaitė is a Lithuanian soprano who studied at the Lithuanian Music and Theatre Academy and the Royal Academy of Music, London.